Summary

 - In the ODBC Connect window, enter your Sage 50 Accounts username and password into the User ID: and Password: fields respectively.

-That's it, you've connected this Microsoft Excel worksheet to your Sage 50 Accounts data.
+You've connected this Microsoft Excel worksheet to your Sage 50 Accounts data.

 Refresh the connection in Excel